 Today, the neighbourhood is still sought-after, but it is no longer the last stop on the streetcar line.
 Bounded by Lake Ontario in the south, the city has expanded in concentric rings to the west, north and east.
 The streetcars are gone and Yonge Street is now served by a subway line.
 The last stop is now Finch, which makes Glengrove and Yonge “mid-town.”
 What was once a suburb has become an established neighbourhood, prized for its location, architecture and the massive trees that line and shade its streets.
 Much of the original housing stock has been renovated more than once and many of the original 1940’s bungalows have been demolished to make way for new, multistory townhouses.
 Real estate costs reflect the high demand.
-In 2012, house prices ranged from $600,000 to nearly $3,000,000.
+In 2013, the price of a detached house ranged from nearly $600,000 to over $5,000,000.

 The Yonge-Eglinton area has been home to condominium-dwelling young professionals for so long that the intersection is sometimes referred to as “Yonge and Eligible”.
-2012 North Toronto condominium prices averaged between $250,000 to over $1,000,000.
+2013 North Toronto condominium prices went from over $200,000 to over $1,300,000.

 North Toronto is bordered by Eglinton Avenue on the south, Blythwood Road on the north, Bayview Avenue on the east and Avenue Road on the west.
 The Yonge -University subway line runs up Yonge Street.
 Residents can walk home from the Eglinton stop or catch one of the many buses that fan out from this station.
 For those who rely on cars, getting around North Toronto is still relatively easy as the streets and lot sizes are wider than those further downtown.